Kendall Whittier Improvement District

 Why did I receive a postcard about this?

-You received a notice about this because your property is within the proposed Kendall Whittier Improvement District boundary (see map).
+You received a notice about this because your property is within the Kendall Whittier Improvement District boundary (see map).

 What are the boundaries of the proposed district?